 The downside of an air mattress is that the adjustability is a common complaint — there seems to be a chasm between the two chambers that makes it uncomfortable for people who prefer to sleep in the middle of the bed or for partners to cuddle.

 The benefits of sleeping on a natural latex mattresses are also quite extensive.
-In addition to providing exceptional support and longevity, these mattresses also have a tendency to sleep cooler than traditional foam mattresses.
+In addition to providing exceptional support and longevity, these mattresses have a tendency to sleep cooler than traditional foam mattresses.
 For people with arthritis, back problems, shoulder pain, neck pain, or fibromyalgia, a latex mattress offers comfortable support.
 Latex foam is also resistant to bacteria, mold, fire, and insects making it an excellent choice for mattress material.

 Both options provide many potential benefits.
 Ultimately, it comes down to a matter of personal preference, though durability, eco-friendliness, longevity and comfort are certainly important factors to consider.